Robinlovelace/GIS4TA/README.md

 transport planning and related applications.

 The first [#GIS4TA](https://twitter.com/hashtag/gis4ta?src=hash)
-(tweet the hashtag!) takes place in Leeds in April 2015.
+(tweet the hashtag!) took place in Leeds, April 2015.
 More details
 here: http://leeds.gisruk.org/gis4ta.html

 The main purpose of this repository is to link together resources that